nisnis84/ipfwd-dpdk-linux-control/README.md

 # ipfwd-dpdk-linux-control
-Implement IP forwarding in DPDK using Linux networking stack as control plan
+Implementing basic IP forwarding in DPDK using Linux networking stack as control plan

 TODOS
 -----